Ridha15/web-api/README.md

 # Repository Overview

-This repository contains the source code and configuration files for the Feddit Sentiment Analyzer, a FastAPI-based web API for sentiment analysis of comments from a hypothetical Feddit API.
+This repository contains the source code and configuration files for the Feddit Sentiment Analyzer API.

-## Directory Overview
-## File and Folder Overview
+## Repository Overview

 - `app/`: The main application folder.